-It’s half-term!
+It’s half-term again!
 How did that happen?
 It seems that most of us are still de-cluttering and tidying up after the festive season, and yet here we are again with school-holiday obligations and a whole week of finding activities to occupy the minds of bored kids young and not quite so young.
 If the thought of acting as scout leader/ring-master/prison warder (delete as applicable) fills you with dread then fear not as we’ve put together this handy guide to getting practical and creative with the kids during the school break…

 As the British weather is unpredictable – even recently we’ve had unseasonably warm spells and ridiculously cold patches too – it’s likely that youngsters may kick up a fuss about being made to go for bracing walks and other outdoor activities.
 So if you’re hoping you spend some quality (haha!) time at home chilling with the children, it’s best to have some creative and interesting activities up your sleeve.
 We always feel that February half term marks the start of the gardening year, so now is the time to hand them a rake and a big bag and get them started on helping to clear the leaves and twigs (bribery may need to take place).
 Consider getting the hose-pipe or pressure washer out, especially if you have outdoor tiles and slabs that could do with a bit of a spruce up.
 Few kids can resist the lure of a spraying water everywhere.
 Wellies required!
 Our outdoor tiles, such as Beton Soft, Nexus, and Arena Cinza are non-slip and need minimal maintenance, just a good sweep as necessary and perhaps a hose down every now and then to keep them looking good.